razrinn/chess-attack/README.md

-# Chess Visualizer
+# Chess Attack

-This is a visualization of chess square domination using a fully functional chess game web application generated entirely through Large Language Model (LLM) interactions.
+This is a visualization of attacked chess square using a fully functional chess game web application generated entirely through Large Language Model (LLM) interactions.

 ## 🤖 LLM Attribution